 Yorkshire Terrier’s Leg Bones Regrown by UC Davis Surgeons Following a Severe Nonunion Fracture

-This is a story of how surgeons managed to regrow a dog’s leg bones using bone morphogenetic protein (BMP).
+How did veterinary surgeons manage to regrow a dog’s leg bones using bone morphogenetic protein (BMP)?

 It began with a jump off the couch for a 2-year-old Yorkshire terrier named Ethel.
 Ethel broke both the ulna and radius in her right leg, and two previous surgeries had failed to properly heal them.